hyeongseokShin/Smart-Classification-System-of-Baggage-at-the-Airport-using-Raspberry-Pi/README.md

 ### - 'barcode Scan and Detect.py' contains informations about barcode scan and detect using Opencv 3.3, Zbar 0.10.
 ### - 'Ultrasonic sensor(HC-SRO 4) and Stepmotor Fusion.py' contains informations about recognize object.
-### - 'Stepmotor2ps.py' contains information about control two motors.
+### - 'Stepmotor2ps.py' contains information about controlling motor.